MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/transactions-and-payouts.md

 There are several options on how to handle payment transactions in [!INCLUDE[prod_short](../includes/prod_short.md)]

-### <a name="option-1-reconcile-incoming-transfers-to-bank-account-against-original-invoices"></a>Option 1: reconcile incoming transfers to bank account against original invoices
+### Option 1: reconcile incoming transfers to bank account against original invoices

 Merchant imports sales order to [!INCLUDE[prod_short](../includes/prod_short.md)] and post shipment and invoice.